Ardfinnan Woollen Mills: 1914–1960s

-Ardfinnan House, 17 Trinity Street, Dublin 2, was the address of their store, showroom and office in the capital city.
+Ardfinnan House, 17 Trinity Street, Dublin 2, was the address of their wholesale store, showroom and office in the capital city.
+It was the first of its kind in Dublin, selling directly to tailors, drapers and fashion brands in the 1950s and 1960s.
 The sign "Ardfinnan House" remains on this building today.
-A trade showroom was on South William Street in Dublin.
+A trade showroom was also on South William Street in Dublin.